 Room Changes.
-The College has the right to change a student's room or roommate assignment to better serve the needs of those involved.
+The College has the right to change a •student's room or roommate assignment to better serve the needs of those involved.
 The College may also place additional students in an assigned room if necessary, and may give students an opportunity to practice hospitality by offering their room on special occasions to visitors or guests.

-2 • Is to be occupied by him or her.
+2. Use of Assigned Room.
+The room assigned to a student is to be occupied by him or her.
 Students must sleep in their assigned room.
 Students must receive special permission from the Residential Coordinator to have guests stay overnight in a student's room.
 Such requests must be made at least 48 hours prior to visit.

-Room Inspections.
+3. Room Inspections.
 In keeping with the College's commitment to excellence in all areas of life, HCC conducts inspections of student rooms, looking for cleanliness and order.
 To encourage good stewardship, the College also reserves the right to enter any assigned room and inspect student belongings.
 Following an inspection, a form is provided detailing areas of concern and notes for improvement on room condition.
 A student who fails a room inspection meets with the Dean/Assistant Dean of Students.
 Details of disciplinary action connected to repeated failed room inspections are available from Residential Coordinators.